 maskarad/shutterstock

-Super Healthy Smoothie Recipes vegans and veggie lovers: Is the raw or cooked version nutritionally superior?
+CA Notice at Collection vegans and veggie lovers: Is the What You Need to Know About Monk Fruit version nutritionally superior?
 On one hand, raw food enthusiasts will have you thinking that cooking leaches all key vitamins from vegetables and destroys beneficial live enzymes.
 But, like most things, it’s not that simple.
 Yes, raw veggies should be consumed in abundance, but so should sautéed, steamed, grilled, and roasted ones; research shows that cooking can actually break down tough cell walls and make nutrients easier to absorb.
 Pretty cool, right?

 (Looking to lose weight?
 Shed up to 25 pounds in 2 months—and look more radiant than ever—with Prevention’s new Younger In 8 Weeks plan!)